dy/subscript/README.md

 * `&&`
 * `||`

-Default literals include:
+Default literals:

 * `"abc"` strings
 * `1.2e+3` numbers

-Everything else can be extended via `set(operator, precedence, fn)` for unary or binary operators (detected by number of arguments in `fn`), or via `set(operator, parser, precedence)` for advanced operators, literals, comments or tokens.
+Everything else can be extended via `parse.set(operator, precedence, fn)` for unary or binary operators (detected by number of arguments in `fn`), or via `parse.set(operator, parser, precedence)` for custom tokens.

 See [subscript.js](subscript.js) or [justin.js](./justin.js) for examples.